How are Data for Manta Ray Statistics Collected?

 • How many were seen, the nights with the highest number, and which mantas showed up the most regularly

-We also explored the correlation between manta sightings and lunar phases and highlighted when a manta was traveling from one dive site to the next within 24-96 hours.
+We also explored the correlation between manta sightings and lunar phases and highlighted when a manta traveled from one dive site to the next within 24-96 hours.
 The swim between the sites is about 16 miles!

-Loads of data needed to be processed and our manta ray statistics annual reviews for 2011-2013 offer some very interesting insights.
+Loads of data needed to be processed, and our annual Manta Ray statistics reviews for 2011-2013 offer some fascinating insights.

 Facebook community member Dave wondered more about the “behind the scenes” and how it was possible to collect the amount of data and its reliability.